 Turning to the other covariates of our models, parental education, measured as an indicator of college education, appears to be a very important determinant for the child's length of education.
 Children where the father has a college degree have on average approximately 1.3 more years of education compared to children from families without this characteristic.
 The same regularity appears between a mother's education and that of her offspring - now estimated to about 0.7-0.8 years extra education relative to the comparison group, and somewhat stronger for daughters than for sons.
 These results are fairly robust across gender and across the different model specifications.
 The importance of parental education comes as no surprise.
 In the same manner as income, college degree is an indicator of a motivating cognitive and non-cognitive environment.
 Furthermore, it probably indicates skills that parents pass on to their children more strongly than income does.
-Finally, the relatively compressed income distribution in
+Finally, the relatively compressed income distribution in Norway during the period of investigation also points in the same direction.
+For example, the wage premium of academics is relatively small; still they pass on their ability, their motivation, etc. for education to their offspring.
+Together, this reduces the effect of income on education in Norwegian society but of course not the intergenerational transmission of education.

-3 Recall that education in Norway mostly is publicly financed, and that grants and subsidised loans are available through the State Educational Loan Fund.
+&lt;sup>3 Recall that education in Norway mostly is publicly financed, and that grants and subsidised loans are available through the State Educational Loan Fund.
 Both these arrangements are presumed to reduce the short-run credit constraints.), but as and indicator of stimulating cognitive and non-cognitive environment, high ability, and high expectation and taste for education.